ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/tools_dump.md

-# Dumping data to the file system
+# Exporting data to the file system

 The `tools dump` command dumps data and information about data schema objects to the client file system in the format described in the [File structure](../file_structure.md) article: